-Combined B.S. in Family and Human Services/M.S. in Child Life, Administration & Family Collaboration
+Accelerated B.S. in Family & Human Services/M.S. in Child Life, Admin & Family Collaboration

 This program is open only to undergraduates pursuing the Introduction to Child Life Track in the Department of Family Studies and Community Development.

 - Completion of or current enrollment in 60 units (may include transfer units).

 - Declaration of a Family and Human Services Major in the Introduction to Child Life Track.

 - Minimum overall GPA of 3.00 by the end of the spring term preceding screening for admission.